 Boarding each other, Westcliffe and Silver Cliff are easy to reach only an hour or so west of Pueblo on the very scenic CO-96 E. With around 1500 residents between the two towns, the community boasts sufficient size to provide all the amenities required for an extended camping trip.
 There are a couple of great RV campgrounds located directly in town and some national forest campgrounds west of town.

-Wet Mountain RV Park and Cabins
+Wet Mountain RV Park & Cabins

 Driving a big rig or large RV?
 Wet Mountain RV Park is the perfect place to stop for a few nights while visiting everything that southern Colorado has to offer.
 With generous pull-through sites and full electrical hookups, you’ll enjoy a generous amount of space to take in the gorgeous mountain landscapes.
-This park is also centrally-located, just moments away from the town of Westcliffe and its surrounding attractions.
+This park is also centrally located, just moments away from the town of Westcliffe and its surrounding attractions.

 - Closest Town: Westcliffe (0.5mi)

-- Specs: 15 50×30 pull-through sites with full hookups, 8 30×70 pull-through sites with full hookups, 3 cabins
+- Specs: 15 50×30 pull-through sites with full hookups, 8 30×70 pull-through sites with full hookups, 3 cabins; reservable

 - Amenities: Water, restrooms, showers, free Wifi